Settlement contract after termination: pros and cons

 Difference between a termination agreement and a settlement agreement

-A termination agreement amicably ends the employment relationship itself – without any prior notice of termination.
+A termination agreement mutually ends the employment relationship itself – without any prior notice of termination.
 In the case of a settlement agreement, however, notice of termination (or a termination agreement) has already been given.
 The employment relationship is therefore officially already terminated.
 At least if the termination is effective.

 The focus of the settlement contract is therefore on simplifying the settlement of the termination after the termination (or cancellation agreement) has taken place, avoiding disputes and regulating the consequences of the termination.
 Typical provisions include severance payments, the issuance of a favourable employment reference or compliance with confidentiality agreements (see above).